Warrumbungle National Park: Facilities

-There are four main campsites.
+There are four vehicle-based campsites and multiple walk-in campsites.
 All camping in the park is only permitted after obtaining a permit.
-There is a visitors centre for bookings and keys to a number of huts.
-The park also caters for large school groups.
+There is a visitors’ centre for bookings and arranging access to hut and gated camping.
+The park also caters for large groups, eg school, club.
 There are free electric barbecues available however firewood is not supplied or to be collected within park grounds.

 History

 A proposal to reserve the more scenic parts of the Warrumbungle Range as the Warrumbungle National Monument was first initiated by the National Parks and Primitive Areas Council in 1936.
 The area was first proclaimed as a reserve in 1953.
-In 1967 management of the park was signed over to the National Parks and Wildlife Service.
+In 1967 management of the park was signed over to the NSW National Parks & Wildlife Service.
 The construction of a network of walking tracks done by hand was headed by the parks first ranger, Carl Dow.
 The park was added to the list of the National Heritage in December 2006, in recognition of the park's importance as an extensive and spectacular geomorphological site with bold volcanic landforms that are unrivalled anywhere else in Australia; for its unique values as a transition zone between the arid western and wetter coastal zones; and its significance as an important refugium in inland south-east Australia.

 2013 bushfire

 In January 2013 about 80% of the national park was destroyed in a conflagration (thought to have been started by lightning) that burned much of the area surrounding the park as well as destroying dozens of homes.
 The visitor centre and museum were wiped out, as well as railings and viewing platforms throughout the park.
-The park was closed after the fire, but has since reopened, although some parts remain closed.
+The park was closed after the fire, but has since reopened after extensive remediation works.

 In popular culture

-The national park was used as a filming location for the video for singer David Bowie's 1983 single "Let's Dance", centering on The Breadknife.
+The national park was used as a filming location for the video for singer David Bowie's 1983 single "Let's Dance", centring on The Breadknife.

 The Japanese anime "Adventures of the Little Koala" takes place within the shadow of The Breadknife.